Beginners Guide to Peace - Finding Solid Footing

 We as human beings are one of the few animals that can recognize ourselves in the mirror.
 More importantly, we have an innate ability to recognize our fellow human beings and are able to reflect on and consider other people's situations empathetically.

 One thing we quickly notice is that we are all in the same predicament.
 To live we are all compelled to take action, and by necessity we must step into the spaces that separate us.
-It is here that we encounter each other and discover the need to tread carefully and respectfully.
+It is here that we encounter each other and discover the need to tread carefully and respectfully, and to

 Negotiating the Outside World